Vector Projection Calculator

 The question is, how do you find a vector along the direction of the hill's slope, the one to project the force vector F on?
 We can use any vector that has the same direction as the hill's slope, so the most convenient one will be the unit vector

 u = [cos 45°, sin 45°], marked as the blue vector on the above image.
+Check the unit vector calculator to find more information about this kind of object.
 Also, for the force vector F we take

 F = [0, -400].
 The negative sign here means that force F is directed downwards.